apache/camel-website/content/blog/2024/12/kaoto-release-2.3.0/index.md

 |------------------------------------|------------------------------------|
 | ![Tile](catalogDatamapperTile.png) | ![List](catalogDatamapperList.png) |

-Once the **Kaoto DataMapper** step is added in the route, you can launch it using by clicking the `Configure` button in config form.
+Once the **Kaoto DataMapper** step is added in the route, you can configure it by clicking the `Configure` button in config form.

 ![Kaoto DataMapper step](kaotoDatamapperStep.png)